Gold Digger (Kanye West song): Release

 "Gold Digger" was released to US rhythmic contemporary radio stations as the second single from the album on July 5, 2005, through Roc-A-Fella and Def Jam.
 On August 2, a 12" vinyl was released for the song by Roc-A-Fella.
 "Gold Digger" was eventually included as the fourth track on West's second studio album Late Registration on August 30, 2005.
 On September 19, the song was released on a CD maxi single across Europe, through Roc-A-Fella.
 A CD was later issued for it in France on November 27, 2005, by Def Jam.

 When released on the album, the song was made available for digital download.
 "Gold Digger" sold over 80,000 digital downloads through legal music services, such as iTunes and Napster, within a week.
 At the time, the song broke the record for the most digital downloads in one week and also scored the fastest download sales ever, feats that were both previously held by Gwen Stefani's "Hollaback Girl" (2005).
-It was the top selling song on iTunes in 2005.
+It was the top selling song on iTunes in 2005 and the second best-selling digital single in the US with 1.1 million copies sold.
 In 2018, "Gold Digger" was streamed 21.2 million times in the United Kingdom, ranking as the most streamed song from 2005 in the country.